 The SLO adopted for technology reflects the school's focus on 21st Century learning and real world applications.
-Students across all grade levels are exposed to computers and through the use of Dreambox (math) and Lexia (reading) programs; teachers are able to assess and monitor student learning in basic skills and can communicate this quickly to students and parents.
+Students across all grade levels are exposed to computers and educational programs such as: MobyMax (math, reading, social studies) and Lexia (reading), Imagine Learning etc. Teachers are able to assess and monitor student learning in basic skills and can communicate this quickly to students and parents.
 In 2014, all 6th graders received Chromebooks that they will use for their middle school career.
-Students thus have access to their documents at home and if students lack computer access at home, time is made available for these students to access Internet at school or after school.
+Students thus have access to their documents at home, and if students lack computer access at home, time is made available for these students to access Internet at school or after school.
 Technology is used in math and science classes for graphing information as well as in the music classes for note reading and composition.
 Students also use technology when participating in the Spring Musical as they act as stage crew hands.
 Students use technology to create PowerPoint presentations and videos.
 Middle School students are learning across different platforms and are using Google applications such as Google Docs, Google Slides and Google Sites to create academic products.
-The school continues to encourage parents and students to use the school website and teacher pages along with the Aeries online grade book to keep current on student grades.
+The school encourages parents and students to use the school website and teacher pages along with the Aeries online grade book to keep current on student grades.

-Student Learning Objectives (SLOs) Cont.
+Student Learning Objectives (SLOs) Continued